-Myln, Potar & Casociates LCC Carnegie, Pennsylvania December 18, 2019 It is management's privilege to present the financial status of Keystone Oaks School District (School District).
-The discussion and analysis of the School District's financial performance provides an overall review of financial activities for the fiscal year ended June 30, 2017, and a comparison to the financial activities for the prior year.
-Readers should also review the notes to the basic financial statements and financial statements to develop a better understanding of the School District's financial performance.
+It is management's privilege to present the financial status of Keystone Oaks School District (School District).
+The discussion and analysis of the School District's financial performance provides an overall review of financial activities for the fiscal year ended June 30, 2020, and a comparison to the financial activities for the prior year.
+Readers should also review the notes to the basic financial statements to develop a better understanding of the School District's financial performance.

-The Management Discussion and Analysis (MD&A) is an element of the reporting model adopted by the Governmental Accounting Standards Board (GASB) in their Statement No. 34 Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments issued June 1999.
+The Management's Discussion and Analysis (MD&A) is an element of the reporting model adopted by the Governmental Accounting Standards Board (GASB) in their Statement No. 34 Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments issued June 1999.
 Certain comparative information between the current year and the prior year is required to be presented in the MD&A.